What’s the catch? Some companies will advertise a free furnace but then upcharge for everything – even the glue to put your grilles back on

 DON’T – Attempt to install your thermostat without being familiar with its wiring

 Your AC system includes various hazards such as federally regulated refrigerant, high electrical voltage, and chemicals that could cause permanent injury.
 Plus doing a DIY repair could void your manufacturer’s warranty terms and potentially nullify your insurance company’s liability.
 Do not compromise your safety and the safety of those in your household for a DIY project – make sure you contact your qualified professionals at Colley Refrigeration at 979-265-4711.

 It seems as if it gets hotter and hotter with each passing summer and Texas homeowners are relying on air conditioners more than ever.
-During the hottest months of the year, the electricity bill can really run up but fortunately for us, there are a few smart, energy-saving tips we can incorporate to alleviate that cost.
+During the hottest months of the year, the electricity bill can really run up but fortunately for us, there are a few tips for saving money with AC that can help alleviate that cost.

-- A/C Tune Up – one of the most beneficial services you can get for your air conditioner are regular tune ups.
+- A/C Tune Up – one of the most beneficial air conditioning tips to save energy is getting regular tune-ups.
 Even if it seems like your system is “working”, there may be internal issues that can lead to an air conditioner break down.
 Make sure to schedule your air conditioner tune up to ensure your system is running at optimal efficiency.
 You can lower the cost of your electricity bill AND prevent future costly repairs with regularly planned maintenance.

 - Replacing Your Air Filters – we cannot stress enough how important it is to regularly replace your dirty air filters.
 Neglecting a dirty filter can restrict air flow, making your system work harder than it has to and increasing your energy bills.
 Not only can it increase your utility cost but it can even wear out your system faster.
 Air filters are inexpensive and easy to replace and you can always contact Colley if you’re unsure of what kind of filter to purchase and how often you should be replacing them.